enormandeau/gawn/README.md

 ## Description

-**GAWN** is a genome annotation pipeline that uses assembled transcriptome, either from the same species or from a related species, to create an evidence-based genome annotation.
-Its primary goal is to provide good enough genome annotation at a fraction of the time and effort required to run traditional genome annotation pipelines.
+**GAWN** is a genome annotation pipeline that uses an assembled transcriptome (in nucleoties, not amino acids), either from the same species or from a related species, to create an evidence-based genome annotation.
+Its primary goal is to provide good enough genome annotation with a fraction of the time and effort required to run more complete genome annotation pipelines.
 It uses existing tools, such as GMAP, TransDecoder, blastx, the Swissprot database, etc. to produce the annotation.
 The result files are: